Find out the symptoms of and treatment for this painless condition that causes streaks on the abdomen, breasts, hips, buttocks and thighs.

 Stretch marks don't all look alike.
 They vary depending on how long you've had them, what caused them, where they are on your body and the type of skin you have.
 Common variations include:

-See your doctor if you're concerned about the appearance of your skin or if the stretch marks cover large areas of your body.
-Your doctor can help determine the cause of the stretch marks and discuss treatment options.
+See your health care provider if you're concerned about the appearance of your skin or if the stretch marks cover large areas of your body.
+Your health care provider can help determine the cause of the stretch marks and discuss treatment options.

 Anyone can develop stretch marks, but some factors increase your likelihood of getting them, including: